gary-dalton/Twenty47/docs/for_admins.rst

 Users
 ==============
-Administrative tasks on Users are intened to be minimal.
-Most Users should be self-sufficient once receiving their initial roles.
-User are able to complete the following without Admin assistance:
+Administrative tasks on users are intended to be minimal.
+Most users should be self-sufficient once receiving their initial roles.
+Users are able to complete the following without Admin assistance:

 * Register for an account